-17. If the permittee or the permittee's contractors discover any federally listed threatened or endangered species and/or their habitat while accomplishing the activities authorized by these PGPs, GPC shall be immediately notified.
+17. If the permittee or the permittee's contractors discover any federally listed threatened or endangered species and/or their habitat while accomplishing the activities authorized by these PGPs, the permittee/permittee's contractors must immediately notify GPC and cease construction activity until they receive further word on how to proceed.
 Within 24 hours of permittee notification, GPC shall notify the Corps to determine requirements for further action.
 The Corps will initiate the Federal and state coordination required to determine if the species and/or habitat warrant consultation with the U.S. Fish and Wildlife Service.

-18. These PGPs do not authorize activities that would adversely impact active bald eagle nesting sites located on or adjacent to a GPC lake.
+18. These PGPs do not authorized activities that would adversely impact active bald eagle nesting sites located on or adjacent to a GPC lake.
 Work shall not be conducted under authority of these PGPs during the bald eagle nesting season (October-May) on any project site that is located within 660 feet of an active bald eagle nesting site.
 If a proposed project would involve blasting, pile driving, or other loud noises during the bald eagle nesting season, on a site located within one mile of active bald eagle nest, GPC will ensure that an Applicant coordinates with the U.S. Fish and Wildlife Service prior to project approval.